ardislu/erc-1967-inspector/README.md

 # ERC-1967 Inspector

-Minimal web app to get the logic contract address, beacon contract address, and admin address for an [ERC-1967](https://ercs.ethereum.org/ERCS/erc-1967) proxy.
+Minimal web app to get the implementation, beacon, and admin addresses for an [ERC-1967](https://ercs.ethereum.org/ERCS/erc-1967) proxy.